BCDR - Business Continuity Disaster Recovery acronym, business concept on blackboard

 Conclusion

 Now is the time to transform hindsight into action.
-By examining better ways to operate daily and proactively preparing for disasters, you can strengthen both your business continuity and productivity.
+By finding better ways to work each day, you can improve productivity.
+Preparing early for disasters can help your business keep running.
 A thorough plan—supported by remote access solutions and sound colocation strategies—ensures your organization is ready for whatever Texas weather (or anything else) sends your way.